-1. Buildup of low-permeability sediment cover, which reduces basement relief and isolates the oceanic crust from overlying seawater;

-- 2. Ongoing mineralization, which decreases basement permeability with age; and - 3.
-Decreasing basal heat flux with age, which reduces the driving force for buoyant fluid flow.
+- Buildup of laterally extensive low-permeability sediment cover that isolates the oceanic crust from overlying seawater; - Ongoing mineralization, which decreases basement permeability with age; and - Decreasing basal heat flux with age, which reduces the driving force for buoyant fluid flow.

-Basement permeability is commonly thought to ultimately control the cessation of hydrothermal circulation (Stein and Stein, 1994; Jarrard et al., 2003).
+Basement permeability is commonly thought to ultimately control the cessation of hydrothermal circulation (Stein and Stein, 1994; Jarrard et al., 2001).
 However, a growing body of evidence suggests that oceanic basalt remains permeable enough to sustain advective heat loss through its life.
-This evidence includes the significant variance in age-dependent heat flow averages (Stein and Stein, 1994) (Fig. F7), large variations in heat flow survey data of Cretaceous-aged basement (Von Herzen, 2004; Fisher and Von Herzen, 2005) velocity logs, macroporosity data, matrix data (Jarrard et al., 2003), present-day fluid flow within ~132 Ma basement at ODP Site 1149 (Shipboard Scientific Party, 2000), and celadonite precipitation ages that indicate low-temperature fluid circulation at the Trodos ophiolite (Gallahan and Duncan, 1994).
+This evidence includes the significant variance in age-dependent heat flow averages (Stein and Stein, 1994) (Fig. F7), large variations in heat flow survey data of Cretaceous-aged basement (Von Herzen, 2004; Fisher and Von Herzen, 2005) velocity logs, macroporosity data, matrix data (Jarrard et al., 2001), present-day fluid flow within ~132 Ma basement at ODP Site 1149 (Shipboard Scientific Party, 2000), and celadonite precipitation ages that indicate low-temperature fluid circulation at the Trodos ophiolite (Gallahan and Duncan, 1994).
 Given these lines of evidence, the termination of the average heat flow deficit at ~65 Ma probably signifies that much of the open circulation between basaltic basement and ocean has largely stopped by then, rather than that hydrothermal flow has ended (Anderson and Skilbeck, 1981; Jacobson, 1992; Stein and Stein, 1994).

-We hypothesize that advective fluid flow paths remain open even on old seafloor.
-If this is true, the apparent waning of hydrothermal circulation at ~65 Ma is controlled by sediment thickness or declining heat flow, rather than by basement permeability.
+We hypothesize that old seafloor can host advective fluid and that the thin sediment cover characterizing the South Pacific Gyre facilitates fluid flow in old oceanic crust.
+If this hypothesis is true, the apparent waning of hydrothermal circulation at ~65 Ma is controlled by sediment thickness or declining heat flow, rather than by basement permeability.
 The South Pacific Gyre offers a unique opportunity to test this hypothesis because its sediment is thin and its basement relief is relatively variable.
-If the hypothesis is true, large-scale permeability will be high regardless of basement age and heat flow data at the drill sites may deviate significantly from conductive values.
+Further, this hypothesis implies large-scale permeability will be high regardless of basement age and heat flow data at the drill sites may deviate significantly from conductive values.
 Surface heat flow data from our recent survey (Fig. F7) and from scattered older measurements within 200 km of Sites U1365 and U1367 suggest that an active flow system may be present in the basement throughout the region of proposed drilling.

-If this hypothesis is correct, the supply of the dissolved electron acceptors O_2 and NO_3^- to the upper basement of the South Pacific Gyre may remain high long past the first 10-15 m.y. after basalt formation.
+An additional implication of this hypothesis is that the supply of the dissolved electron acceptors O2 and NO3- to the upper basement of the South Pacific Gyre may remain high long past the first 10-15 m.y. after basalt formation.
 If drilling of the lowermost sediment and the basalt shows the occurrence of these electron acceptors in the upper basement at the sites, either (1) the metabolic habitability of South Pacific Gyre basalt remains sufficient to support life for as long as 100 m.y. or (2) the metabolic habitability of this basalt is ultimately controlled by the inaccessibility of electron donors in the basalt rather than by access to electron acceptors.
 If the first case applies, increased oxidative alteration may be evident in crust of increasingly greater age (e.g., alteration at Site U1365 will be greater than alteration at Site U1367, which will be greater than alteration at Site U1368).
 If the second case applies, oxidative alteration will be similar at all three sites.